asimmon/marionette/README.md

 > 👷‍♂️ Work in progress

-This section will soon show how Askaiser.Marionette can be used in an [Azure Pipelines](https://azure.microsoft.com/en-us/products/devops/pipelines/) continuous integration environment:
+This section will soon show how Marionette can be used in an [Azure Pipelines](https://azure.microsoft.com/en-us/products/devops/pipelines/) continuous integration environment:

 1. Setup a dedicated Windows agent, or use the [built-in Windows agent](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#microsoft-hosted-agents),
 2. Use Microsoft's [Screen Resolution Utility task](https://marketplace.visualstudio.com/items?itemName=ms-autotest.screen-resolution-utility-task) to setup a virtual monitor and change its resolution.